 If you examine the archeological record, you will discover that nearly every culture and ethnic group around the world except for the natives of North and South America, New Zealand and Australia had sword technology.
-Also, as this technology slowly evolved from swords made of Copper to swords made of Bronze (an alloy of Copper and Tin) to swords made of Iron and then Steel, different cultures around the world developed different ways to forge these new materials to create unique sword designs that were endemic to particular regions of the world.
-Therefore, most modern sword designs can be described as being influenced by one particular cultural design or another.
-Nonetheless, all sword designs can also be described as being optimized for slashing attacks or stabbing attacks and thus, straight bladed swords emphasize the use of the blade’s point to disable an opponent whereas curved swords emphasize the use of the sword’s edge dispatch an opponent.
+Also, as this technology slowly evolved from swords made of Copper to swords made of Bronze (an alloy of Copper and Tin) to modern swords made of Iron and then Steel, different cultures around the world developed different ways to forge these new materials to create unique sword designs that were endemic to particular regions of the world.
+Therefore, most modern swords designs can be described as being influenced by one particular cultural design or another.
+Nonetheless, all modern swords designs can also be described as being optimized for slashing attacks or stabbing attacks and thus, straight bladed swords emphasize the use of the blade’s point to disable an opponent whereas curved swords emphasize the use of the sword’s edge dispatch an opponent.

 In addition, all swords have hilts (aka handles or grips) that are designed specifically for either single-handed or double-handed use and thus, this too is an important factor to keep in mind when choosing a sword.
 Last, it is important to understand that all swords fall into one of two categories which consist of those designed for military use and those designed for civilian use.
 Thus, military swords tend to be designed to defeat armored opponents whereas, most civilian swords are designed to defeat an unarmored opponent.
-So, when choosing an modern day sword, it is very important that you keep all of these factors in mind.
+So, when choosing an modern swords, it is very important that you keep all of these factors in mind.

 Therefore, when choosing a modern sword, there are five key features to that you need to consider consisting of blade design, blade length, the weight of the blade, the blade’s construction, the hilt design and, the sword’s balance point because each parameter affects the way in which the sword performs.